stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

   cd ~/environment/aws-well-architected-labs/static/Operations/200_Automating_operations_with_playbooks_and_runbooks/Code/templates
   ```

-2. Then copy paste and execute below commands replacing the '<AutomationRoleArn>' with the Arn of **AutomationRole** you took note in previous step 3.0.
+2. Then copy paste and execute below commands replacing the 'AutomationRoleArn' with the Arn of **AutomationRole** you took note in previous step 3.0.

   ```
   aws cloudformation create-stack --stack-name waopslab-playbook-gather-resources \
-                                  --parameters ParameterKey=PlaybookIAMRole,ParameterValue=<AutomationRoleArn> \
+                                  --parameters ParameterKey=PlaybookIAMRole,ParameterValue=AutomationRoleArn \
                                   --template-body file://playbook_gather_resources.yml
   ```